Turb0Yoda/Intro-to-DFIR/README.md

 Things needed:
 MacOS/Linux/Windows Machine with preferred choice of forensics software.
   I will be demoing Autopsy, FTK Imager, RegRipper, and Magnet AXIOM* in the workshop.
+Windows is the reccomended OS- RegRipper does not have a GUI on MacOS.

  We are using the MS7-Jean images provided by Digital Corpora here: